Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Problem Definition and Challenges

-\textbf{Execution Costs.} Effective and efficient FL, whether SUTFL or TCFL, often requires additional data such as multiple execution traces from both passing and failing runs~\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum}.
-However, the complexity of large configuration files, along with the high cost of setup, execution, and performance overhead in large codebases~\cite{DBLP:journals/spe/Larus90, DBLP:journals/tse/MarchettoSS19, DBLP:conf/wosp/HorkyKLT16}, makes it challenging, and at times impossible, to repeatedly run the faulty code across different environmental settings to replicate test failures or successes.
-Additionally, the non-deterministic nature of some failures further complicates this challenge by making them non-reproducible~\cite{DBLP:conf/issta/ChoiZ02, DBLP:conf/pldi/RegehrCCEEY12, DBLP:journals/tse/FatimaHB24}.
+Effective and efficient FL, whether SUTFL or TCFL, often requires additional data such as multiple execution traces from both passing and failing runs\cite{DBLP:journals/ieicetd/ZhengHCYFX24, DBLP:journals/jss/RaselimoF24, DBLP:journals/access/SarhanB22,de2016spectrum,zakari2020spectrum}.
+However, the complexity of large configuration files, along with the high cost of setup, execution, and performance overhead in large codebases\cite{DBLP:journals/spe/Larus90, DBLP:journals/tse/MarchettoSS19, DBLP:conf/wosp/HorkyKLT16}, makes it challenging, and at times impossible, to repeatedly run the faulty code across different environmental settings to replicate test failures or successes. \annotate{Part of C2.1 \& C3.2}This also applies to industrial system-level testing, where test cases can be complex despite their size due to involving different components of the system.
+Additionally, the non-deterministic nature of some failures further complicates this challenge by making them non-reproducible\cite{DBLP:conf/issta/ChoiZ02, DBLP:conf/pldi/RegehrCCEEY12, DBLP:journals/tse/FatimaHB24}.

-While this limitation is shared by both SUTFL and TCFL, the challenge is further intensified in TCFL because, to optimize test cases for efficiency~\cite{DBLP:journals/software/BaudryFJT05, DBLP:journals/access/GuptaSP19}, test execution traces may lack detailed data, such as the precise statement IDs collected during code instrumentation, which are crucial for thorough FL analysis~\cite{DBLP:journals/ese/WhiteK22}.
+While both SUTFL and TCFL share this limitation, the challenge is further intensified in TCFL because, to optimize test cases for efficiency\cite{DBLP:journals/software/BaudryFJT05, DBLP:journals/access/GuptaSP19}, test execution traces may lack detailed data, such as the precise statement IDs collected during code instrumentation, which are crucial for thorough FL analysis\cite{DBLP:journals/ese/WhiteK22}.
 For the reasons above, obtaining precise test execution traces may not always be feasible, necessitating the development of an execution-free FL approach based on effective execution trace estimators.